1a1a11a/PyMimircache/README.md

 -   **easy plugging in your own cache replacement algorithm**

-Main users of PyMimircache includes **researchers** and **system administrators**, PyMimircache provides researchers an easy tool to study existing algorithms, devise and test new algorithms.
+Main users of PyMimircache include **researchers** and **system administrators**.
+PyMimircache provides researchers a tool to study existing algorithms, and devise and test new algorithms.
 While PyMimircache provides system administrators a simple tool helping them visualize and understand their cache.

 PyMimircache is an independent Python3 platform that supports all the described features.
-Besides it also bundles with CMimircache for better performance.
+Besides, it also bundles with CMimircache for better performance.
 If you need a C/C++ platform, please check out CMimircache.

 PyMimircache current supports algorithms include Least Recent Used(LRU), Least Frequent Used(LFU), Most Recent Used(MRU), First In First Out(FIFO), Segmented LRU(SLRU), Clock, Random, Optimal, Adaptive Replacement Cache(ARC).